rhaeguard/followord/README.md

 a word chain game

-- [x core mechanic (new word following the last letter of the last word)
+- [x] core mechanic (new word following the last letter of the last word)
 - [ ] point system (more points for rarity?)
 - [x] a better and lightweight dictionary
 - [x] game intro screen with instructions/tutorial